Dyletan/dev_ops/LinuxUserManagementCLI/how_to.md

 ### Creating a User
 1. Press `N` to create a new user.
-2. Follow the prompts to enter the username, full name, and password.
+2. Follow the prompts to enter the username (can't be blank and same as other usernames), full name (optional), and password (can't be blank).

 ### Locking a User
 1. Select the user using the arrow keys.